-Most searchers reported minor startup costs that included business cards, domain name registration, incorporation papers to be an average $2,500 and a low of $250.
-A few reported higher costs because they held foreign passports, with the highest cost reported at $13,000 to kick off their search.
+Most searchers reported minor startup costs that included business cards, domain name registration, incorporation papers to be an average $2,800 and a low of $250.
+A few reported higher costs because they held foreign passports, with the highest cost reported at $15,000 to kick off their search.

 75% of searchers offered to pay “finders fees” for introductions using variations on the Lehman Formula.
 However, none ended up paying any fees during their process.
-One searcher said, “in retrospect, it was just not worth dealing with them, since our own net was wide enough to capture enough potential sellers”.
+One searcher said, “in retrospect, while seductive, it was just not worth dealing with it, since our own net was wide enough to capture enough potential sellers”.

 Unpredictable costs raise risk factor